1l2p/todolist/README.md

 # todolister

 A small shell script that scans a folder of text files and copies any line that contains the "@todo" string into a new text file.
-Adds links to other notes, using NVALT internal link conventions.
+Adds links to other notes, using NVAlt internal link conventions.

-Created to work with NVAlt on OSX
+Created to work with NVAlt on OSX, http://brettterpstra.com/projects/nvalt/

 Installation instructions
 * Update the shell script to specify your notes folder, your preferred file ending, and output file name